 The below video explains both the present and future of science and technology behind military unmanned aerial vehicles such as the Predator and the Reaper.

-In the past 2 years, we have seen massive investment in drones especially in the business and consumer drone sector.
-Drone technology and innovation are really leaped forwarded in the past 2 years.
+In the past few years, we have seen massive investment in drones especially in the business and consumer drone sector.
+Drone technology and innovation has really leaped forwarded in the past few years.

 This last video is a quick look around the RQ-4 Global Hawk military ISR drone.